williamollio/ft_transcendence/README.md

 ### ui

 Adding new dependencies won't update the folder `app/cache/node_modules` in the container so for this reason always launch the app with `make up`.
-Furthermore, if you do `git pull` or `git checkout` run `make down` and then `make up` again.
+Furthermore, if you do `git pull` or `git checkout` run `make down` then `make uiclean` and `make up` again.

 ### nest